MaksimZinovev/tau-tools-demo/py-tavern-api/readme.md

-You can modify  ~/.bash_profile  to add absolute path to your PYTHONPATH.
+You can modify  ~/.bash_profile  to add absolute path to your PYTHONPATH so you do not need to include PYTHONPATH in command each time (note, this might affect other projects, so just comment it out when you do not need it) .
 For Example:

 ```
 export PYTHONPATH="$PYTHONPATH:/Users/maksim/repos/tau-tools-demo/py-tavern-api/tests"